hkatzdev/WordLang/README.md

 ## Background

 WordLang is an [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language), which means it's ... totally useless, kind of.
 BUT!
-It's a challenge for highly intelligent geeky/bored developers, if don't feel like one, WordLang will most likely make you one.
+It's a challenge for highly intelligent geeky/bored [hackers](https://en.wikipedia.org/wiki/Hacker_culture), if don't feel like one, WordLang will most likely make you one.

 The idea originated from [Brainfuck](https://sv.wikipedia.org/wiki/Brainfuck), with the twist that each character increases the data's value by its corresponding [ASCII](https://en.wikipedia.org/wiki/ASCII) value instead of the "+", "-" characters in Brainfuck for instance.